RinalinDS/weatherapp/README.md

 ## 2. How to Install and Run the Project

-After downloading source code, depending on package managers you're using you should:
+After downloading the source code, depending on package managers you're using you should:

 1. Install packages, with Yarn : `yarn install` or simply `yarn`; with NPM : `npm install`
 2. Start the project: `yarn start` , `npm start`